 The following standing committees shall exist in perpetuity, so long as the Foundation exists:

-Communication and Marketing Committee – The Communication and Marketing Committee is responsible for developing and implementing all communications efforts which shall include the upkeep of the Foundation website, and may include producing informational newsletters and/or promotional materials such as stationary, brochures, event programs posters, flyers, preparing press releases and other marketing and outreach efforts, upon approval of the Oversight Board.
+Communication and Marketing Committee.
+The Communication and Marketing Committee is responsible for developing and implementing all communications efforts which shall include the upkeep of the Foundation website, and may include producing informational newsletters and/or promotional materials such as stationary, brochures, event programs posters, flyers, preparing press releases and other marketing and outreach efforts, upon approval of the Oversight Board.

 The Communication and Marketing Committee is also responsible for developing and refining branding strategies and conducting Member surveys upon approval of the Oversight Board.
 The Communication and Marketing Committee will also serve as a liaison with other allied organizations and the media.

+The Communication and Marketing Committee will initiate and facilitate user group activities and forums.

-Finance and Fundraising Committee – The Finance and Fundraising Committee is responsible for providing guidance related to the Foundation’s financial matters.
+Finance and Fundraising Committee.
+The Finance and Fundraising Committee is responsible for providing guidance related to the Foundation’s financial matters.
 The Finance and Fundraising Committee is also responsible for assisting the Treasurer in developing financial reports and developing the Foundation budget for the Oversight Board approval.
 The Finance and Fundraising Committee shall regularly review the Foundation’s revenues and expenditures and other matters related to its continued solvency.

 The Finance and Fundraising Committee shall take the lead in identifying and retaining sources of revenue including, but not limited to, corporate and/or government sponsors and planning for fundraising events.
 The Finance and Fundraising Committee will identify goals or programs that could be funded through grants; identify suitable grant programs; and participate and grant writing efforts.

-Nominating and Membership Development Committee – The Nominating and Membership Development Committee is responsible for vetting prospective members of the Oversight Board and nominating a slate of prospective board members for the annual meeting.
+Nominating and Membership Development Committee.
+The Nominating and Membership Development Committee is responsible for vetting prospective members of the Oversight Board and nominating a slate of prospective board members for the annual meeting.
 The Nominating and Membership Development Committee may assist the board in proposing qualified candidates to fill mid-term board vacancies.

 The Nominating and Membership Development Committee is also responsible for assisting the Oversight Board Chairperson in his/her selections for committee chairpersons and serves as a resource for committee chairpersons who are staffing their committees.